koodikulma-fi/data-signals/README.md

 ## TODO (docs):

-- Add tiny to docs:
-    * numberRange, buildRecordable
 - Add RefreshCycles and ContextCycles to docs.
 - Add about the static methods in ContextAPI.
 - Update docs about HOW TO USE MIXINS.
 And refer to "mixin-types" docs for complex examples.
     * Mainly one local example from DataMan.
 Otherwise "mixin-types".
-- Maybe drop the dependency from "mixin-types", since the only imports are 3 extremely simple TS functions.
+- Maybe drop the dependency from "mixin-types", since the only imports are 3 extremely simple TS types.

 ## WHAT